Institute-Web-Science-and-Technologies/WeSTthesis/README.md

 The following options are supported:

+- `english`                           - Prints an english title page and statement
 - `f|m|fm`                            - gender used in the title: female, male, or both (required)
 - `seminar|proposal|bachelor|master`  - seminar paper, proposal, bachelor's thesis, or master's thesis (required)
 - `scrreprt`                          - use the scrreprt documentclass (optional, default: article class)